openebs/website/website/src/blogs/how-to-deploy-a-cassandra-cluster-ring-on-kubernetes-openebs.md

     kubectl delete statefulset cassandra

-if you created the Cassandra StatefulSet:
+If you created the Cassandra StatefulSet:

     kubectl delete svc cassandra